Chaozs/3GC3-Space-Genesis/3GC3 Project/README_INSTRUCTIONS.txt

 Thien Trandinh / trandit / 001420634

 To run Game:
 open terminal in location of the makefile.
-Type make to generate the executablee as well as run the game.
+Type "make" to generate the executable as well as run the game.

 To navigate any Menu in game,
 Move: Keypad up and Keypad down